seomoz/qless/README.md

 * retries
 * depends

-When the same kind of job gets enqueued from multiple places in your code base and you want them to have the same options, you probably won't want to have to re-specify them each time.
-Insead, you can define default job options directly on the job class:
+When enqueueing the same kind of job with the same args in multiple places it's a pain to have to declare the job options every time.
+Instead, you can define default job options directly on the job class:

 ``` ruby
 class MyJobClass